MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Ad.md

 boolean|true if the ad is paused.
 &nbsp;|&nbsp;
 ## <a name="istype"></a>isType
-Returns an AdTypeSpace object which provides more information on the type of this ad.
+Returns an object which provides more information on the type of this ad.
 ### Returns:
 |Type|Description|
 |-|-